Inside: We all deal with stress and anxiety! Learn some ways especially how to journal as possible ways to relieve stress and anxiety.

 Is your to-do list long?

-Do you feel like there isn’t enough hours in the day?
+Do you feel like there aren’t enough hours in the day?

 Are relaxing and unwinding hard for you to do?